Junmai • Pure Rice Sake

 Muroka • No charcoal filtration

 Nama • Unpasteurised

 Polish rate: 70%

 The rice for this sake is grown organically by Oku-san himself (look out for the logo that looks like a house) and has been made at the brewery for the last 25 years.
-The Mizore Moyo is unique as it is produced by reserving 1/3rd of the Moromi (fermenting liquid) which is then mixed back into the already pressed liquid.
+The Mizore Moyo is unique as it is produced by reserving a third of the Moromi (fermenting liquid) which is then mixed back into the already pressed liquid.
 This results in a sake with a large amount of very fine sediment and often produces a little gas on opening.

 What you can expect:

 3 years of aging in cellar temperature gave this bold brew an even more complex character.
 Fresh fennel on the nose, nutty and earthy on the palette with a great lingering acidity.
 The finish is dry and bitter.
 Beautiful sipper.